The Problem with most Aeropress Recipes

 There’s few questions a barista dreads more than “Could you grind this for Aeropress?
 While you can always count on an espresso to use a fine grind and a fast brew time, and a French press the opposite, Aeropress recipes are all over the map, and most are terrible.

-First, completely disregard the recipe on the box.
-No disrespect to the legendary inventor of the Aeropress, Alan Adler, but the whole notion of using lower temperature water to have a less acidic coffee is flawed in several key ways.
-For one, acids dissolve before the more complex carbohydrates, so lower-temp brews are missing more than just acidity- they’re missing a lot of sweetness too.
+First, completely disregard the Aeropress recipe on the box.
+No disrespect to the legendary inventor of the Aeropress, Alan Adler, but the whole notion of using lower-temperature water to have a less acidic coffee is flawed in several key ways.
+For one, acids dissolve before the more complex flavor compounds, so lower-temp brews are missing more than just acidity- they’re missing a lot of sweetness too.
 Secondly, acidity levels have a lot more to do with the coffee origin.
-(If you don’t like brighter, fruitier coffees, stick with Brazilian and lower elevation Central American coffees.)
+(If you don’t like brighter, fruitier coffees, stick with coffees from Brazil and lower elevations.)

-That’s why I’m sharing my fourth place recipe from the 2016 US Aeropress Championship*.
+That’s why I’m sharing my fourth-place recipe from the 2016 US Aeropress Championship*.
 Sure, it wasn’t quite good enough to book my ticket to Dublin for the World Championship, but it’s surprisingly versatile and pretty simple.
-You’ll need an Aeropress, a grinder, a scale, a kettle, and some coffee.
+You’ll need:

 1. Grind 15 grams of coffee

 You want to use a medium grind.
-Not too fine, not to coarse.
+Not too fine, not too coarse.

 Double filtration helps keep any sediment out of your brew.
 If you really want to live life on the edge, you can use three (somehow, we never seem to run out of filters.
 It’s like they magically replenish themselves.)